 Joshua also has significant experience in alternative dispute resolution in the employment field.
 He has advised on settlement agreements for a range of employees, including senior executives, and also has had experience in securing successful outcomes for clients at a number of judicial mediations in the employment tribunal.

-• Representing a respondent at a three-day final hearing against two unauthorised deductions claims arising out of overpaid wages, raising issues of contractual variation, whether a COT3 agreement was vitiated by economic duress and the availability of an unjust enrichment claim by means of equitable set-off in the Employment Tribunal.
+• Successfully representing an airline in pay claims arising out of deductions made to reimburse overpaid wages, raising issues of contractual variation, whether a COT3 agreement was vitiated by economic duress and the availability of an unjust enrichment claim by means of equitable set-off in the Employment Tribunal.

-• Representing a practice nurse at a three-day final hearing in an unfair dismissal claim arising out of multiple misconduct allegations relating to clinical practice.
+• Representing a practice nurse in an unfair dismissal claim arising out of multiple misconduct allegations relating to clinical practice.

 • Advising on the application of the Contracts (Rights of Third Parties) Act 1999 to an NDA clause contained within an employment settlement agreement.